0xAX/linux-insides/Booting/linux-bootstrap-6.md

 }
 ```

-First of all here we find next entry of the `Page Global Directory` for the given address and if it is greater than `end` of the given memory region, we set it to `end`.
-After this we allocate a new page with our `x86_mapping_info` callback that we already considered above and call the `ident_p4d_init` function.
-The `ident_p4d_init` function will do the same, but for low-level page directories (`p4d` -> `pud` -> `pmd`).
+The first thing this for loop does is to find the next entry of the `Page Global Directory` for the given address.
+If the entry's address is greater than the `end` of the given memory region, we set its size to `end`.
+After this, we allocate a new page with the  `x86_mapping_info` callback that we looked at previously and call the `ident_p4d_init` function.
+The `ident_p4d_init` function will do the same thing, but for the lower level page directories (`p4d` -> `pud` -> `pmd`).

 That's all.

-New page entries related to reserved addresses are in our page tables.
-This is not the end of the `mem_avoid_init` function, but other parts are similar.
-It just build pages for [initrd](https://en.wikipedia.org/wiki/Initial_ramdisk), kernel command line and etc.
+We now have new page entries related to reserved addresses in our page tables.
+We haven't reached the end of the `mem_avoid_init` function, but the rest is similar.
+It builds pages for the [initrd](https://en.wikipedia.org/wiki/Initial_ramdisk) and the kernel command line, among other things.

-Now we may return back to `choose_random_location` function.
+Now we may return to the `choose_random_location` function.

 Physical address randomization
 --------------------------------------------------------------------------------

-After the reserved memory regions were stored in the `mem_avoid` array and identity mapping pages were built for them, we select minimal available address to choose random memory region to decompress the kernel:
+After the reserved memory regions have been stored in the `mem_avoid` array and identity mapped pages are built for them, we select the region with the lowest available address to decompress the kernel to:

 ```C
 min_addr = min(*output, 512UL << 20);
 ```

-As you may see it should be smaller than `512` megabytes.
-This `512` megabytes value was selected just to avoid unknown things in lower memory.
+You will notice that the address should be within the first `512` megabytes.
+A limit of `512` megabytes was selected to avoid unknown things in lower memory.

-The next step is to select random physical and virtual addresses to load kernel.
-The first is physical addresses:
+The next step is to select random physical and virtual addresses to load the kernel to.
+The first is the physical addresses:

 ```C
 random_addr = find_random_phys_addr(min_addr, output_size);
 ```

-The `find_random_phys_addr` function is defined in the [same](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/kaslr.c) source code file:
+The `find_random_phys_addr` function is defined in the [same](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/kaslr.c) source code file as `choose_random_location`:

 ```
 static unsigned long find_random_phys_addr(unsigned long minimum,